Rocket's Island

 Rocket's Island is a British television series, created by Nick Leather about a family taking care of foster children.
 It stars Jordan Benjamin, Samuel Bottomley, Jack Hartley, Tom Coliandris, Helen Daniels and Joe Gallucci.
 It was produced by Lime Pictures and All3Media for CBBC.

 It was nominated for a BAFTA children's award in the drama category in 2016, but lost out to the winner Refugee.
 Rocket's Island has never been released on DVD.
+The first series consisted of three episode, whilst series two and three consisted of thirteen episodes.

 Plot

 Rocket's Island is about the Boulsworth family, who live at and run Knot Farm, who take care of a number of foster children who come and stay with them.
 Rocket and his friends have many adventures in their day-to-day lives with plenty of drama involved.